MatSLima/ldap-client-example/README.md

-# ldap-client
+# ldap-client-example
-LDAP client used to add and authenticate a user with apache active directory.
+LDAP client used as example to add and authenticate a user with apache active directory.

 ## Docker
 Run the following command: